Reviews You Can Rely On

 Credit: Jason Peters

-It has both an extruder and layer fan and a build plate that seems pretty good, though we did have some persistent bed adhesion issues with ABS.
-3D files can be sliced using Creality 3D's own slicer or any other of the common programs, like Simplify 3D or Cura.
+It has an extruder, a layer fan, and a build plate that all seem pretty good, though we did have some persistent bed adhesion issues with ABS.
+3D files can be sliced using Creality 3D's own slicer or any of the other common programs, like Simplify 3D or Cura.

 Support